ArenKDesai/Aren-s-Notes/operating systems 3.md

 ### Fixed-Size Data Blocks
 If the previous idea was similar to the naive heap approach to memory, this is akin to the page table approach.
+We make a linked list of of inodes and data.
+This has extremely poor seek time but no external fragmentation.
+It does have internal fragme